open-austin/open-austin.github.io/about/index.md

 You can reach us at: info@open-austin.org

-- James Mensch - Co-Captain
+- Liani Lye - Co-Chair
-- Mateo Clarke - Co-Captain
+- Mateo Clarke - Co-Chair
-- Matt Carey – Projects Lead
+- Matt Carey
-- Victoria O’Dell – Partnership Lead
-- _Courtney Rosenthal and Mateo Clarke – Directors Emeritus_
+- Steve Harrison

 Interested in joining the team?
 Learn about the [ways you can lead](https://docs.google.com/document/d/1kbS0wJj9o_Xr5yKBJ2oF9_wAPscZ2gksnOyMMuqVHk4/edit) and email us at info@open-austin.org.